Lemont, Illinois: History

-Before white settlers arrived in Lemont, Native Americans traveled the Des Plaines River in birch bark canoes on trading trips between the Mississippi River and Lake Michigan.
+Before European settlers arrived in Lemont, Native Americans traveled the Des Plaines River in birch bark canoes on trading trips between the Mississippi River and Lake Michigan.
 The native Potawatomi lived off the land in this area, directly using natural resources for food, shelter, clothing and medicine.
 In the 18th century, French voyageurs traveled down the Des Plaines River, trading Native Americans metal, beads and cloth for animal furs.

 Lemont was originally known as Keepataw (after a Potawatomi chief) and a post office was established in 1840 as Keepatau.
 After that, it was named Athens and then Palmyra.
 The name Lemont (literally, 'the mountain' in French) was chosen in 1850 at the suggestion of Lemuel Brown, the postmaster and justice of the peace, or perhaps by his brother Nathaniel Brown.

 Established in 1836, the village of Lemont stands as one of the oldest American communities in northeastern Illinois.
 It is historically significant for its role in transforming the northern region of the state from a sparsely settled frontier to a commercial, agricultural, and industrial region that supplied Chicago and areas beyond with commodities.
 Lemont is also unique in boasting an authentic historic district that remains intact and has been continually used since the 19th century.
 In 2016, the Lemont Downtown Historic District was listed on the National Register of Historic Places.

 Both Lemont's history and architectural uniqueness connect to the Illinois and Michigan Canal (I&M Canal).
 Construction of the I&M Canal began in 1837 and stands as one of the last major canal undertakings in the United States (the Hennepin Canal opened in 1907).
 When it was completed in 1848, it provided a continuous waterway stretching from New York (through the Erie Canal, Lake Erie, Lake Huron and Lake Michigan to Chicago, then through the I&M Canal for 97 mi entering the Illinois River at LaSalle, Illinois, to the Mississippi River, to New Orleans) to the Gulf of Mexico.

 Immigrant workers, mostly Irish, settled in Lemont to work on the canal and later moved along the corridor of the canal, improving farms within the many communities that sprang up along it.
-They also were for the most part responsible for the many Lemont brothels during that time.